 5. Save Some For The Rest Of Us

-Beyond America’s problem with consumerism, we need to learn to simply be okay with not getting everything we have ever wanted all of the time.
+Beyond America’s problem with consumerism, we need to learn to be okay with not getting everything we have ever wanted all the time.

 We become complacent in the expectation of our wants.
 When we are benefitted by the status quo, we see no need to make any adjustments.
 If it ain’t broke, don’t fix it, am I right?